AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 Please note: when you create a Venn diagram, you can set labels both for circles and intersections.

 This chart type supports an optional data field – **name**.
-Names of circles are shown in their labels by default, but in the case of intersections the default choice is **value**.
-If you want some other field to be displayed in labels of intersections, you should configure them manually.
+The names of circles are shown in their labels by default, but in the case of intersections the default choice is **value**.
+If you want some other field to be displayed in the labels of intersections, you should configure them manually.

 You can also add a custom data field and use it for configuring labels.

-In the sample below, there is a Venn diagram with customized labels of circles and intersections:
+The sample below shows how to customize the labels of circles and intersections:

 ```
 //create data